 How Gmail ads work

-Google does not sell your personal information, which includes your Gmail and Google Account information.
-For advertising purposes, Gmail information is only used for ads within Gmail.
-We also do not share your personal information with advertisers, unless you have asked us to.
+Google does not sell your personal information, which includes your Gmail and Google account information.
+We also do not share your personal information with advertisers unless you have asked us to.

-We are careful about the types of content we serve ads against.
-For example, Google will not target ads based on sensitive information, such as race, religion, sexual orientation, health, or sensitive financial categories.
-Ads displayed in Gmail are subject to the Gmail ads policies.
+We're careful about the types of content that we serve ads against.
+For example, Google will not target ads based on sensitive information, such as race, religion, sexual orientation, health or sensitive financial categories.
+Ads displayed in Gmail are subject to the Gmail ad policies.

-You can opt-out of the use of your email and other personal information for the personalization of Gmail ads from the Ads Settings page, by turning off Ads Personalization.
-If you do opt-out, you may still see Gmail ads, but they will not be based on your email or other personal data Google has associated with your Google Account.
-Even if you opt-out, Google will still scan and filter your email with our automated processing.
-Read more about the ways in which Google processes your data.
+To opt out of the use of personal information for personalised Gmail ads, go to the Ads settings page, then turn off Ads personalisation.
+If you do opt out, you may still see Gmail ads, but they will not be based on personal data Google has associated with your Google Account.